 These amazing Egyptian Revival earrings were made by Angela Cummings in the nineteen-seventies.
-They are beautifully executed in 18-carat gold and black enamel.
+They are beautifully executed in 18-carat gold and black jade.
 The clip-on earrings are composed of two bell-shaped elements.
 The upper part, which is smaller and mounted upside down relative to the lower, is attached with gold wire to the larger lower element.
-Stripes of black enamel and gold alternate seamlessly.
+Stripes of black jade and gold alternate seamlessly.
 The free elements can move, giving the earrings a graceful effect.

-Elegant Egyptian Revival Earrings
+Elegant Egyptian Revival Earrings by Cummings

 Egyptian Revival Style